L-G99921/Pix-Tutorial/Pix-Tutorial.md

   </tr>
 </table>

-## Hands-On Example: Inter
+## Example: Inter

-1. Open the Inter app;
+1. Open the Inter app (If you do not already have it on your mobile device, download it from the App Store or Play Store.);
-2. On the index page, tap the icon in the center of the page;
+2. On the index page, tap on the PIX icon located in the center of the page;
 3. On the next page, choose the option **“Cadastrar Chave”**;
 4. You will be redirected to a new page, where you can select which type of key you want to use;
 5. On the pop-up, the available options will be displayed on the screen.
 Select the key you wish to associate to this account;